HackYourFuture/angular/week1/README.md

 _Have any issues with these articles?
 Share your problem on the Slack channel.
 We can always improve the course material, but need your feedback!_

+### Reflective questions for Class 1:
+- If everything we write in ES6 can be converted to "old" JavaScript, what does that tell us about ES6?
+- What's the importance of Transpiling code?
+- Why do we use a Bundler?
+- What is Node.js?

 ### Line 2: @Component
 Most people write their Angular application in TypeScript, and so will we.
 So far we've learned how to write JavaScript, so we first need a small lesson in TypeScript.